polya20/lilac/docs/datasets/dataset_edit.md

 Often our maps will output multiple values for a given item, e.g. when calling GPT to extract structure from a piece of text.
-If the output of the `map` function is a `dict`, Lilac will automatically unpack the `dict` and create nested columns under the `output_column`.
+If the output of the `map` function is a `dict`, Lilac will automatically unpack the `dict` and create nested columns under the `output_path`.
 This is useful when we want to output multiple values for a single input item.
 For example, we can use a `map` function to compute the length of each question, and whether it ends with a question mark: